-In January 2014, the Company entered into a license agreement with the University of Pittsburgh whereby the Company acquired exclusive worldwide rights to certain issued and pending patents covering specific candidate products for the treatment of fibrosis (the "Licensed Technology") which license agreement was amended an August 2016 and again in December 2020 and February 2022.
+In January 2014, the Company entered into a license agreement with the University of Pittsburgh whereby the Company acquired exclusive worldwide rights to certain issued and pending patents covering specific candidate products for the treatment of fibrosis (the "Licensed Technology") which license agreement was amended in August 2016 and again in December 2020 and February 2022.
 The license agreement provides for payment by the Company of a license issue fee, annual license maintenance fees, reimbursement of prior patent costs incurred by the university, payment of a milestone payment upon regulatory approval for sale of a first product, and annual royalties on product sales.
 In addition, the Company has agreed to meet certain diligence milestones related to product development benchmarks.
 As part of its commitment to the diligence milestones, the Company successfully commenced production of a plant-made peptide comprising the Licensed Technology before March 31, 2014.
-The next milestone - filing an Investigational New Drug Application with the FDA or foreign equivalent covering the Licensed Technology ("IND") - initially was required to be met by December 1, 2015, and on November 2, 2020, was extended to be required to be met by December 31, 2021, and on February 8, 2022, was further extended to December 31, 2023.
+The next milestone - filing an Investigational New Drug Application with the FDA or foreign equivalent covering the Licensed Technology ("IND") - initially was required to be met by December 1, 2021 and on February 8, 2022, was further extended to December 31, 2023.
 In addition, the annual license maintenance fee and payment upon completion of various regulatory milestones were amended.
-On February 4, 2023, the Company provided notification to the University of Pittsburgh terminating the license agreement.
-Accordingly, the Company recorded a full impairment of the related intangible associated with IBIO-100 in the amount of \$25,000.
+On February 14, 2023, the Company provided notification to the University of Pittsburgh terminating the license agreement.
+Accordingly, the Company recorded a full impairment of the related intangible asset associated with IBIO-100 in the amount for 525,000.